Cahmoraes/utils/readme.md

 ## path(Module, 'pathString')

-Used to get internal properties of arrays and objects.
+It is used to get internal properties of arrays and objects.
 If within the path string, any property returns null or undefined, null will be returned from the path function.
 This function facilitates internal navigation between properties with high levels of nesting.

 This function prevents an error from being raised when trying to access a property with a null or undefined value.

 <ul>
   <li>
     <b>Module</b>:
-    Data Structure: Array or Object.
+    Data Structure: Array or Object
   </li>
   <li>
     <b>pathString</b>:
-    Representational string to the path of value in Module parameter.
+    A string that represents the path of the value in a module parameter.
   </li>
 </ul>